tochman/the_blue_print/chapters/09-5-monitoring-and-observability.md

 ### The User Experience Monitoring Pyramid {.unnumbered .unlisted}

-Just like testing, monitoring should follow a pyramid structure—more basic checks at the bottom, fewer complex checks at the top:
+Just like testing, monitoring should follow a pyramid structure: more basic checks at the bottom, fewer complex checks at the top:

 **Foundation Layer - Core Functionality:**